Visiting the Sachsenhausen concentration camp memorial and museums in Oranienburg on a day trip is easy by train, bus, or guided tour from Berlin.

 KZ Sachsenhausen should not be confused with KZ Oranienburg, which was used from 1933 to 1934.
 It was in a disused factory building in the center of town.

 The Sachsenhausen memorial site is a large site with several museums and information sites.
 Even when concentrating on the main sights and only taking in a limited number of information panels, expect to spend two to three hours here.

 Visiting Sachsenhausen requires a lot of walking and a lot of reading – information is in both German and English with information in other languages available from the visitor’s center.
 Both the volume of information available and the subject matters are too much to take in on a single visit.

-The exhibitions and information panels explain in detail the atrocities, crimes and brutality of Sachsenhausen and the concentration camps system.
-Below is just a brief description of what visitors may see and an indication where most will find the more interesting exhibitions.
+The exhibitions and information panels explain in detail the atrocities, crimes, and brutality of Sachsenhausen and the concentration camps system.
+Below is just a brief description of what visitors may see and an indication of where most will find the more interesting exhibitions.

 TIP: If time is limited, give priority to the exhibition in the former kitchen and the Station Z area.

 Buy a map at the visitor’s center and proceed to the camp entrance that is quite a walk away with several information panels en route.
 The house of the camp commandant (grey) and the SS Troop House (green) are usually not open.

 The New Museum before the entrance into the camp itself is of very minor interest to foreign visitors, although it has an interesting DDR era stained glass window right at the entrance.
 Much of the exhibition is simply on how the site was treated from 1960 to 1990.
 Few visitors would regret skipping it altogether and spending more time at the more interesting exhibitions inside the camp.